 Triggering a movement

-To promote of family planning, JOICFP Founder Chojiro Kunii integrated family planning services with parasite control.
+To promote family planning, JOICFP Founder Chojiro Kunii integrated family planning services with parasite control.
 The immediate and obvious health benefits of parasite elimination made it ideal as an education tool and entry point into communities for initiating family planning movements.
-Expanding upon this model, JOICFP sought and used other “triggers” to motivate the community as it applied the “Integrated Approach” in Asia, Africa and Latin America.
+Expanding upon this model, JOICFP sought and used other “triggers” to motivate residents as it applied the “Integrated Approach” in Asia, Africa, and Latin America.

 A preventive health collaboration

-Family planning was promoted as a community-based movement in post-war Japan by health personnel and community volunteers.
-Its goal was not population control but rather preventive health and empowerment of women, and it was fueled by the need to avoid unwanted pregnancy and unsafe abortion.
-Building on the desire of people to improve their lives, the movement was implemented alongside stakeholders within the community.
-These collaborative endeavors are the essence of the community participatory approach currently advanced by JOICFP.
+Health personnel and community volunteers vigorously promoted family planning as part of a community-based movement in post-war Japan.
+Its goal was not population control but rather preventive health and empowerment of women, fueled by the need to prevent unintended pregnancies and unsafe abortions.
+The movement was implemented alongside stakeholders within the community, reflecting the common goal to improve the well-being of all citizens.
+Experiences, insights, and cautionary tales gained through the movement are the essence of JOICFP’s community participatory approach used today.